Truelevel/Imperium/README.md

 Done:

 -basical graphics
--basical cities system(city has food, production, gold and science output. food for grow, production for buildings, gold for buying tiles. science is useless yet)
+-basical cities system(city has food, production, gold and science output. food for grow, production for buildings, gold for buying tiles, science for learning technologies)
 -few buildings at cities are avaible
+-basic technology tree with 10 techs
--random map generation(very small size only :() -random cities generation and placing it on map(PLAYERS = num of cities) -basical ai
+-random map generation(very small size only)
+-random cities generation and placing it on map(PLAYERS = num of cities) -basical ai

 TODO:

--technologies, tech tree
 -player interface
 -update graphics
 -add big world sizes and camera mode